Novel strategies of Ensemble Model Output Statistics (EMOS) for calibrating wind speed/power forecasts: Acknowledgments

 \section{Acknowledgments}

 G.C. has been funded by the Italian banking foundation ``Fondazione Carige''.
-A.M. acknowledges the funding from the Interreg Italia-Francia Marittimo SICOMAR+ project (grant number D36C17000120006).
+A.M. acknowledges the funding from the Interreg Italia-Francia Marittimo SICOMAR+ project (grant number D36C17000120006) and from the Compagnia di San Paolo (Project MINIERA No. I34I20000380007).
 We thank the Aeronautica Militare - Servizio Meteorologico - for providing us with the SYNOP data as well as data from the EPS forecasts.
-Discussions with Agnese Seminara and Daniele Lagomarsino Oneto are warmly acknowledged.
+Discussions with Daniele Lagomarsino Oneto, Lorenzo Rosasco, Agnese Seminara, and Alessandro Verri are warmly acknowledged.